AndrewPaglusch/FlashPaper/README.md

 ## Submitting Secrets via the API (with `curl`)

 FlashPaper can accept secret submissions through a simple API.
 The retrieval URL will be returned in a JSON object.
-The

 Here's what it looks like to submit a secret with `curl`:
 ```